marcelfahle/blog_v5/posts/quantity.md

 image: /img/og/opengraph-quantity.png
 ---

-Asmost every day, I write and publish an essay.
+Almost every day, I write and publish an essay.
 It's part of a challenge called Ship 30 for 30.
 Some essays might seem bad, and ideas might look unfinished.
 That's okay.
 The goal is to publish.

 Writing a lot helps me improve.
 It's like learning by doing.
 If I wait for each piece to be perfect, I might never share anything.